facelessuser/pyluxa4/docs/src/markdown/cli.md

 the one that the server will connect to, but you can specify a specific device by either using `--device-path` or `--device-index`. `--device-path` take precedence over `--device-index`.

-If desired, you can schedule events by specifying a schedule file via the `--scheduler` option.
+If desired, you can schedule events by specifying a schedule file via the `--schedule` option.
 See [Scheduler](#scheduler) for more information.

 You can restrict the incoming requests by using a token via the `--token` option, and only requests that provide the